YCHuang2112sub/EC523_Project_G/README.md

 ﻿# EC523_Project_G

 ## ✨🌠⬇️☄️ Datasets
-[https://drive.google.com/drive/folders/1kAZTuUCdl9n1POjpV3j5HnWQ8rzlQO6O?usp=drive_link]{Dataset Link (Make sure you login with BU account)}.
+[https://drive.google.com/drive/folders/1kAZTuUCdl9n1POjpV3j5HnWQ8rzlQO6O?usp=drive_link](Dataset Link (Make sure you login with BU account)).
 There are 7608 training pairs and 598 testing pairs generated from 28 videos, including both Gochūmon wa Usagi Desu ka and Tonikaku Kawaii.

 Each pair of data contains a subject image, a background image and a scene which combines previous 2 images.
 The scene description and its corresponding image paths are stored in PROCESSING_RECORDING.json.